 Nonsteroidal anti-inflammatory drugs (including ketoprofen) may rarely increase the risk for a heart attack or stroke.
-The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes), or with longer use.
-This drug should not be taken right before or after heart bypass surgery (CABG).
+This effect can happen at any time while taking this drug but is more likely if you take it for a long time.
+The risk may be greater in older adults or if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
+Do not take this drug right before or after heart bypass surgery (CABG).
 Talk to your doctor about the benefits and risks of taking this drug.

 This drug may rarely cause serious (rarely fatal) bleeding from the stomach or intestines.
 This effect can occur without warning at any time while taking this drug.
 Older adults may be at higher risk for this effect.
 (See also Precautions and Drug Interactions sections.)

-Stop using ketoprofen and seek immediate medical attention if you notice any of the following rare but serious side effects: bloody or black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, sudden vision changes, slurred speech.Who should not take ketoprofen?
+Stop using ketoprofen and seek immediate medical attention if you notice any of the following rare but serious side effects: bloody or black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, sudden vision changes, trouble speaking.

 If you are taking the over-the-counter product, read all directions on the product package before taking this medication.
 If your doctor has prescribed this medication, read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking ketoprofen and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.